isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 called Relay-Supplied DHCP Options.
 In certain cases relay agents are the only entities that may have specific information, and they can insert options when relaying messages from the client to the server.
-The server will then do certain checks and copy those options to the response sent to the client.
+The server then does certain checks and copies those options to the response sent to the client.

 There are certain conditions that must be met for the option to be